 Project Readiness - Answer each of the following questions.
 Applicants should demonstrate an ability to complete the project within the timelines imposed by the appropriation.
-Urban Greening Program funds are expected to be expended by May 1, 2020.
+Urban Greening Program funds are expected to be expended by May 1, 2021.
 Therefore, projects that can be started and completed most readily will be given priority.
 Questions are to be answered in the Project Evaluation Questions attachment.

-- 1. Identify and describe the steps to be taken immediately following the grant award. - 2.
+- 1. Identify and describe the steps to be taken immediately following the grant award.
+(100 words maximum) - 2.
 Have performance measure standards been established to quantify the success of the project?
 If yes, what measures are in place?
-If not, what steps are being taken to develop standards prior to the completion of the project? - 3.
-Provide the status of the following, as applicable: - Preliminary design plans including plant palettes - CEQA compliance - Permits - Commitments from project partners including funding, land access, easements, encumbrances, and operations & maintenance agreements - For projects including an acquisition: detailed appraisal and/or comparable sales data; preliminary title report; negotiations with a willing seller - 4.
+If not, what steps are being taken to develop standards prior to the completion of the project?
+(100 words maximum) - 3.
+Provide the status of the following, as applicable: (150 words maximum) - Preliminary design plans including plant palettes - CEQA compliance - Permits - Commitments from project partners including funding, land access, easements, encumbrances, and operations & maintenance agreements - For projects including an acquisition: detailed appraisal and/or comparable sales data; preliminary title report; negotiations with a willing seller - 4.
 What other factors may affect the project's timeline and completion (e.g., other sources of funds, utilities, opposition to the project, willing seller issues, etc.)?
-How will these factors be addressed? - 5.
+How will these factors be addressed?
+(150 words maximum) - 5.
 Is there any toxic contamination resulting from prior mine-related or other industrial activity on the property?
 Has a Phase I or Phase II Environmental Site Assessment been completed?
-If so, address timing of clean-up, types of toxins, and delays to the project construction that might result from toxins on the site. - 6.
+If so, address timing of clean-up, types of toxins, and delays to the project construction that might result from toxins on the site.
+(150 words maximum) - 6.
 Describe any due diligence to determine whether there are any abandoned mines on or near the property.
 Has the Department of Conservation been consulted?

-- 7. List all other sources of funding and amounts already committed to the project and expected timing of funds.
-Cite specific dollar amounts for cash contributions, in-kind services, volunteer effort, other GGRF funding, donated labor and materials, technical expertise, etc. - 8.
-Indicate any other grants where funding has been requested, the requested amount, and the expected notification date. - a.
-If funding is not received from other sources, is the requested grant amount sufficient to complete the project?
-Explain. - 9.
-What other options are available to meet the project objectives if this grant request is not successful? - 10.
+(100 words maximum) - 7.
+List all other sources of funding and amounts already committed to the project and expected timing of funds.
+Cite specific dollar amounts for cash contributions, in-kind services, volunteer effort, other California Climate Investments funding, donated labor and materials, technical expertise, etc. (100 words maximum) - 8.
+Indicate any other grants where funding has been requested, the requested amount, and the expected notification date.
+(100 words maximum) - If funding is not received from other sources, is the requested grant amount sufficient to complete the project?
+Explain.
+(100 words maximum) - 9.
+What other options are available to meet the project objectives if this grant request is not successful?
+(150 words maximum) - 10.
 What is the contingency plan for implementation if the project exceeds the budget?
+(100 words maximum)